 Can there be life without stress?
 The simple answer is “no.” Being alive requires a balance of stressors in the body.
 This balance is called homeostasis.
 Our body is in a constant state of creation and destruction, with formation of new cells and removal of dead cells.
 How we interpret our life within our body and our environment is important.
 We need stress to live but not all day every day.

 Everyone can and should carefully examine their lives and make an honest attempt to reduce the stress producing circumstances that make unnecessary demands upon them.
 Determine which things you can do something about and concentrate your time and energy on them rather than on things you cannot control.

 We need to emphasize wellness, relaxation, and positive thinking, whatever the circumstance.

 Don’t Go Hungry.
 A hungry body leads to all sorts of problems: disturbed digestion, restless sleep, mental fatigue.
 Start the day right with a good, hearty breakfast!

 Work Toward a Good Night’s Sleep.
-When one gets eight full hours of rest, the body’s natural clock is set in harmony, regulating digestion and allowing the heart and the mind to function at full efficiency.
+When your body gets eight full hours of rest, the body’s natural clock is set in harmony, regulating digestion and allowing the heart and the mind to function at full efficiency.
 One good indication that you and your family are getting the full quota of rest: you should feel hungry enough to want a good breakfast.